jamesthe500/weekend_challenge_4/README.md

 The primary lessons of this project were .json files, and databases. <br>

-I plan to improve this project by creating a log-in feature so people can edit thier own answers.
+I plan to improve this project by creating a log-in feature so people can edit their own answers.
+I'd also like to style it such that a two column rendition doesn't have adjacent boxes misaligned.